Terms of Service

 9.1 Deleting your account

 You can delete your Fluxer account at any time through your account settings.
-Before deletion, you'll have the option to schedule all of your messages for deletion so they're removed from Communities and direct messages alongside your account.
-If you choose not to, messages you posted may stay visible to other users.
+Before deletion, you can opt to schedule all of your messages for deletion so they are removed from Communities and direct messages alongside your account.
+If you do not, messages you posted may stay visible to other users.
 For details, see the guide to deleting or disabling an account.

 9.2 Suspension and termination by Fluxer

-We may suspend or terminate accounts, or restrict access to the Services, if we reasonably believe the account or user has violated these terms or our Community Guidelines, the account has been used for illegal activities, the Services are being abused through spam, fraud, or other malicious behaviour, the account is involved in fraudulent chargebacks or payment abuse, or suspension or termination is necessary for security, platform integrity, or legal compliance.
+Accounts may be suspended or terminated, or access to the Services restricted, if we reasonably believe the account or user has violated these terms or our Community Guidelines, the account has been used for illegal activity, the Services are being abused through spam, fraud, or other malicious behaviour, the account is involved in fraudulent chargebacks or payment abuse, or restriction is necessary for security, platform integrity, or legal compliance.

 Due process.
-We'll usually give advance warning before suspending or terminating an account, unless the violation is severe, poses immediate risk, involves illegal conduct, or we're legally prohibited from giving notice.
-If we terminate your account for cause, you may lose access to your User Content and associated data, subject to applicable law and our data retention practices.
+Advance warning is usually given before suspending or terminating an account, unless the violation is severe, poses immediate risk, involves illegal conduct, or we are legally prohibited from giving notice.
+If your account is terminated for cause, you may lose access to your User Content and associated data, subject to applicable law and our data retention practices.

 Statement of reasons.
-When we restrict content, suspend features, or terminate an account, we'll give you a clear and specific statement of reasons.
-This will include the specific rule or legal ground for the action, the facts and circumstances we relied on (including relevant content or identifiers where appropriate), whether the decision was made or assisted by automated means, and information about available redress options, including how to appeal and, for users in the EU, the option to refer disputes to a certified out-of-court dispute settlement body.
+When content is restricted, features are suspended, or an account is terminated, you will receive a clear and specific statement of reasons.
+It will include the rule or legal ground for the action, the facts relied on, whether automated means were used, and available redress options, including how to appeal and, for users in the EU, the option to refer disputes to a certified out-of-court dispute settlement body.

 Appeals.
-If you think we got it wrong, you can appeal in line with our Community Guidelines, for example by emailing appeals@fluxer.app from the email address associated with your account.
+If you believe an enforcement decision was incorrect, you can appeal in line with our Community Guidelines, for example by emailing appeals@fluxer.app from the email address associated with your account.

 9.3 Account inactivity

-To protect user privacy and manage resources, we may delete inactive accounts after 2 years of inactivity (no sign-ins or other meaningful activity).
-Where feasible, we'll send advance notice to the registered email address before deletion.
+To protect user privacy and manage resources, inactive accounts may be deleted after 2 years of inactivity (no sign-ins or other meaningful activity).
+Where feasible, advance notice is sent to the registered email address before deletion.
 For current criteria, notice periods, and timelines, see the guide to deleting or disabling an account.

 When an account is deleted, messages and content you posted may stay visible to other users unless you delete them first, and you may no longer be able to access your User Content unless you exported it beforehand.